sharetribe/just-enough-git/README.md

 * `git rebase --continue`: Continue rebasing after resolving conflicts
 * `git rebase --abort`: Abort rebasing

-And that's it!
 With these commands, you should be able to work with the development team and git!